skip to content

 The subject uses a variety of historical, anthropological, sociological, theological and scriptural approaches.
 As such, World Christianities sits closely alongside other research and teaching areas in the Faculty of Divinity, including History of Christianity, Religious Studies and the Cambridge Inter-Faith Programme (CIP).

 The highly interdisciplinary character of the subject also links World Christianities to a number of institutions, resources and centres outside of the Faculty of Divinity.
-These include the Faculty of History, the Department of Social Anthropology, the Centre for African Studies, CRASSH, and the Cambridge Centre for Christianity Worldwide and, in particular, the last’s library and archives.
+These include the Faculty of History, the Department of Social Anthropology, the Centre for African Studies, CRASSH, and the Cambridge Centre for Christianity Worldwide with its library and archives.

 Undergraduate and graduate teaching

-Undergraduates who wish to pursue their interest in the study of World Christianities can choose between two courses on offer in the third year of the Theology and Religious Studies Tripos.
+Undergraduates who wish to pursue their interest in the study of World Christianities can do so in all three years of the Theology and Religious Studies Tripos.

-Individuals interested in undertaking doctoral research in any area of World Christianities are encouraged to contact Emma Wildwood ().
+Individuals interested in undertaking doctoral research in any area of World Christianities are encouraged to contact Dr Jörg Haustein (jh2227@cam.ac.uk).

 People and their research interests